AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/PI-to-OCS/Overview-PI-to-OCS/pi-to-ocs-limitations.md

 uid: pi-to-ocs-limitations
 ---

-# PI to OCS limitations
+# Limitations of PI to OCS

 Here is a list of currently known limitations for PI to OCS: